 - TASKS: What tasks will you be expected to do?
 No one wants to turn up to discover you’ve to give surf lessons if you can’t swim.
 Ensure you can actually do the task asked of you and if the correct training/equipment is provided for you to do so.

 - FOOD: Is food provided?
-Although we have always been provided with more than enough (local) food and had extremely generous hosts, there are some that either don’t provide meals, provide a small allowance for you to buy your own or only feed you on days you are working – on days off you buy your own.
-Some only offer a work for accommodation exchange.
+Although we have always been provided with more than enough food and had extremely generous hosts, there are some that either don’t provide meals, provide a small allowance for you to buy your own or only feed you on days you are working – on days off you buy your own.
+Some only offer work in exchange for accommodation – no meals included.
 As well as checking this, double check you’re not moving into a vegan household if you’re a meat lover or let them know you’re lactose intolerant etc.

 - ACCOMMODATION: What are the sleeping arrangements?
-Again, we have been ridiculously lucky with the rooms we have had – we were even treated to a tree house with a hot tub!
-However, in some instances there will be several workawayers at one host’s which might mean sharing accommodation in a hostel style set up.
-Some might only have space for one workawayer and not suitable if you’re travelling as a couple.
-We’ve also read many Workaway experiences that simply offer a patch of land and expect you to bring a tent, in which case don’t forget your camping essentials!
+Again, we have been ridiculously lucky with the rooms we have had – we were even treated to a tree house in Switzerland with a hot tub!
+However, in some instances there will be several Workawayers at one host which might mean sharing accommodation in a hostel style set up.
+Some might only have space for one Workawayer and not suitable if you’re travelling as a couple.
+We’ve also read many Workaway experiences that simply offer a pitch on their farm and expect you to bring a tent, in which case don’t forget your camping essentials!

 At the end of the day, absolutely nothing is contractual, if you are uncomfortable with any task or host you can simply opt out.
 Always have a plan B as you never know when you might need it.
 Don’t rock up expecting to stay for 3 months with $20 in your pocket for it then to not work out.
-Explain any doubts to your host asap and have a back up if there is no solution and you decide to leave.
+Explain any doubts to your host asap and have a backup if there is no solution and you decide to leave.

 1. Workaway vs WWOOF – What is the difference?

-There are many websites that offer work in exchange for accommodation and they connect hosts to volunteers however Wwoofing (world wide opportunities on organic farms) as the name says on the tin, only offers farming volunteer oppotunitites.
+There are many websites that offer work in exchange for accommodation and they connect hosts to volunteers however Wwoofing (world wide opportunities on organic farms) as the name says on the tin, only offers farming volunteer opportunities.
 Workaway offers far more variety from teaching to construction, animal conservation to childcare.
 We share a few more Workaway alternatives at the end of this guide.